Animal Behaviour Zone

 Asked by 667xmasen25 to Saiful, Paul, Olivia, Oli, Meggi on 9 Jan 2017.

 A superconductor exhibits zero electrical resistance when cooled below a critical temperature (Tc).
 It also shows something called the Meissner effect – the expulsion of magnetic field lines from the interior of the superconductor as it is cooled to below Tc.
+So superconductors are also powerful electromagnets.

 View all answered questions